DaoCloud/DaoCloud-docs/docs/en/docs/network/modules/metallb/usage.md

-# Instructions for IPPool use
+# Instructions for IP pool use

 ## Cluster default IP pool